-Admission Criteria into upper-division Nursing
+Admission Policy (Criteria into upper-division Nursing)

 The Department of Nursing enrolls and begins upper division student cohorts once a year in the fall term.
 Students who wish to be admitted into the upper division nursing courses must submit a separate nursing application to the Department of Nursing.
 The on-line application is due by March 1.
-At this time, there is no additional application fee or testing required.
 Students will receive notification of acceptance status no later than April 15th.
 Admission into upper division nursing is selective.
 Academic admission requirements for the Nursing major (upper division courses) are as follows:

 - 1. Applicants, if asked, will participate in a personal interview with at least one representative from the Department of Nursing. - 2.
-All lower level NUR classes will be completed with a "C" 2.0 or better. - 3.
+All lower-level NUR classes will be completed with a "C" 2.0 or better. - 3.
 Applicants will have completed at least 58 credit hours of general education, Core, or nursing prerequisite courses outlined in the program of study for freshman and sophomore years with a minimum GPA of 2.8 (based on a 4.0 scale) prior to beginning upper-division course. - a.
 At a minimum, the following courses (or the approved equivocal course) must be included.
-BBL 1013, BBL 1023; BBL 2022, BIO 1014, BIO 2334, BIO 2514, BIO 2524; COR 1002; EGL 1013, EGL 1023; either ICS 2113 or ED 2033; NUR 1022, NUR 2113, NUR 2134; either CHM 1014 or CHM 1124; one of ED 2143, FAM 2413 or PSY 2413; and one of BUS 2193, MTH 1003, MTH 2103, or PSY 2383. - b.
+BBL 1013, BBL 1023; BBL 2022, BIO 1013, BIO 2333, BIO 2513, BIO 2523; COR 1002; EGL 1013, EGL 1023; either ICS 2113 or ED 2033; NUR 1022, NUR 2113, NUR 2134; either CHM 1013 or CHM 1121; one of ED 2143, FAM 2413 or PSY 2413; and one of BUS 2193, MTH 1003, MTH 2103, or PSY 2383. - b.
 If additional courses within the program of study are completed, those hours will also be tabulated as part of the admission GPA. - 4.
-Applicants will achieve a combined, average science GPA of 2.5 or better (based on a 4.0 scale) in the following courses, or their equivalents: - a.
-BIO 1014: Fundamentals of Cell Biology (with lab) - b.
-CHM 1014: Fundamentals of Chemistry (with lab) or CHM 1124 - c.
-BIO 2514: Anatomy & Physiology I (with lab) - d.
-BIO 2524: Anatomy & Physiology II (with lab)

-- e.
-BIO 2334: Microbiology (with lab) - Must earn a grade of "2.7/B-" or higher in the designated courses - 4.
+Applicants will achieve a combined, average science GPA of 2.5 or better (based on a 4.0 scale) in the following courses, or their equivalents: - a. \BIO 1013: Fundamentals of Cell Biology (with lab) - b.
+CHM 1013: Fundamentals of Chemistry (with lab) or CHM 1124 - c. \BIO 2513: Anatomy & Physiology I (with lab) - d. \BIO 2523: Anatomy & Physiology II (with lab) - e.
+BIO 2333: Microbiology (with lab) - \Must earn a grade of "2.7/B-" or higher in the designated courses - 4.
 When there are more qualified applicants than student positions, meeting minimum criteria is not a guarantee of acceptance.
-Other criteria, such as but not limited to, grades earned in NUR prerequisite courses, number of repeat courses (if any), number and grade(s) of transfer credits, and the student's comportment for professional nursing and service will be considered. - 5.
+Other criteria, such as but not limited to, grades earned in NUR prerequisite courses, number of repeat courses (if any) and, number and grade(s) of transfer credits. - 5.
 Students transferring from another nursing program must also provide a letter of good standing, indicating they are eligible to return to that program.